ethanfurman/aenum/aenum/doc/aenum.rst

-This module defines five enumeration classes that can be used to define unique sets of names and values, one ``Enum`` class decorator, one ``NamedTuple`` class, one ``Constant`` class, and several helpers.
+This module defines five enumeration classes that can be used to define unique sets of names and values, one ``Enum`` class decorator, one ``NamedTuple`` class, one ``NamedConstant`` class, and several helpers.

-``Constant``
+``NamedConstant``

-Constant class for creating groups of constants.
+NamedConstant class for creating groups of constants.
 These names cannot be rebound to other values.

 ``Enum``